-Sir Tony Hawkhead has been newly appointed as Chair of Trustee at Cruse Bereavement Care.
+Sir Tony Hawkhead was appointed as Chair of Trustees at Cruse Bereavement Care in 2019.
 After working in the charity sector for a number of years, Tony is looking forward to giving back to the charity after they supported him and his family after the very sad death of his son, James.

 “Our second child James was born in February 1991.
 We already had a daughter, Laura, and James was a wonderful new addition to our family.
 It became obvious over the next few weeks that something was badly wrong with James.
 He was way behind in his development and appeared to be having successions of horrible fits.
 He had a wonderful smile though.
 Eventually, we ended up at Great Ormond Street Hospital where a wonderfully patient neurology team gave us the terrible news that James had a rare metabolic disease known as a leukodystrophy.
 James would have a very short life.